 Los Catalinas, Costa Rica - Another location on my radar more recently is Costa Rica.
 This new hotel popped up in my Instagram feed, and I was immediately smitten!
 A gorgeous location, chill vibe, and yes, a great design!
 I love that there’s a focus on activities like hiking and stand up paddle boarding, in addition to relaxing (and eating!)
 I’ve heard great things from people who have travelled to this area, and it might be a tad quicker to get to than Spain.
 One thing I’ve told to be mindful of is the season in which you’re traveling, and to make sure we go when it’s not the rainy season!

 WHAT I’M PACKING

 So, we certainly have some thinking and planning to do, and while I’m at it, I can’t help but ponder what I’d take to each very different locale.
-Check out my style picks below, and let me me know your vote of where we should go, or feel free to make other recommendations!
+Shop the style pics above, and let me me know your vote of where we should go, or feel free to make other recommendations!